Milyakburra

 Since the Remote Laundries project was launched, Groote Eylandt Aboriginal Trust (GEAT) has been interested in getting laundries of their own.
 They wanted to find a better way to service the Groote Eylandt community with washing facilities and were impressed by the Remote Laundries project.

-GEAT has bought three laundries designated for the East Arnhem Land region, and Bickerton Island is the second laundry to be opened.
+GEAT has bought three laundries designated for the East Arnhem Land region, and Milyakburra is the second laundry to be opened.

 The colourful uniforms and signs on the laundry were designed by students from the Milyakburra School and reflect the community’s pride in and ownership of the laundry.
 In our experience the more a community is involved in the design, placement and management of the unit, the more it is used by the community.